Catholic Charities Home > Refugee Immigration Services > FAQs

 Do refugees take away jobs from US citizens?

-Historically, no. Due to language barriers and employment skills that may not transfer easily to the US job market, many refugees initially take entry-level positions that do not require English proficiency.
-Also, many refugees work two or more entry-level, low-wage jobs so that they may become financially stable and independent.
+Historically, no. Due to language barriers and employment skills that may not easily transfer easily to the US job market, many refugees initially take entry-level positions that do not require English proficiency.
+Also, many refugees work two or more entry-level, low-wage jobs to achieve financial stability and independence.

 Can you help refugees who are living in other states or other countries?

-We assist refugees who are screened, processed and designated to come to Maine under the auspices of the US State Department.
+No. We assist refugees who are screened, processed and designated to come to Maine under the auspices of the U.S. State Department.
 Unfortunately, our office does not have the ability to operate or assist refugees outside of the state of Maine and outside of the United States.

 Does your office work with the Welcome Corps program?